 You can find more detailed information in the Contacts, guidance and resources section of our website.
 This includes our official ECO2 guidance, as well as information on ECO2 Monitoring, the AWG Guidance note, ECO2 Appropriate Guarantees and key templates and checklists.

-The ECO reporting working group section of our website also contains key standardised ECO templates such as the Declaration of Conformity and Completed Installation and AWG and Private Domestic Premises Checklist.
+The ECO reporting working group section of our website also contains key standardised ECO templates such as the Declaration of Conformity and Completed Installation and Help to heat group and Private Domestic Premises Checklist.